Maine-eDNA/medna-metadata/docs/source/api.rst

 Wet lab processing is conducted by the Wet Laboratory.
 Wet lab processing pertains to all processing from extraction, Digital Droplet PCR (ddPCR), quantitative PCR (qPCR), and Next Generation Sequencing (NGS).
 After filtration or sub-coring, the samples are extracted.
 Extraction converts field samples into solutions of eDNA.
-Extractions share the same unique barcode identifier as samples; furthermore referred to as field sample in the Entity Relationship Diagram.
+Extractions share the same unique barcode identifier as samples.

 The tables for LibraryPrep, PooledLibrary, RunPrep, and RunResults are all directly related to Next Generation Sequencing (NGS) and the generation of FastQ files.
 FastQ files contain the resulting sequences from NGS, and sequencing is typically